kubo550/javascript-quiz/README.md

 # Quiz App

 You can test your JavaScript ES6 skills with my quiz application build in react.
-App created with react.1
+App created with react.

 ## Download